yackermann/awesome-webauthn/README.md

 ## FAQ

- - **What is `FIDO compliant`?**
+ - **What is `FIDO COMPLIANT`?**

-`FIDO Compliant` means that implementation has passed FIDO conformance tools, thus can claim that it is conformant with FIDO2 specifications.
+`FIDO COMPLIANT` means that implementation has passed FIDO conformance tools, thus can claim that it is conformant with FIDO2 specifications.
 If you want to get access to the conformance tools, you can do it here https://fidoalliance.org/certification/functional-certification/conformance/.
 If you have passed conformance tools, send me a DM or a tweet [@herrjemand](https://twitter.com) with a screenshot of passing the tests.

  - **FIDO2 or WebAuthn?**